UtahEFD/QES-Public/README.md

 (plume), Pete Willemsen (urb, plume) and Eric Pardyjak (urb, plume).
 These versions of the code are done in CUDA.

+The code has been updated by Loren Atwood to match methods given by Brian Bailey to completely eliminate rogue trajectories.

 ## GPU-Plume (3D GLE Model)

 This plume model uses Balwinder Singh's 3D GLE model from his